ianmaclarty/amulet/README.md

 - iOS
 - HTML5

-I will probably add support for Android at some point as well.
+Android support will also probably be added at some point.

-Here are some games I've made with Amulet:
+Here are some games that have been made with Amulet:

 - [City Lights](http://ianmaclarty.itch.io/city-lights)
 - [Doomdream](http://ianmaclarty.itch.io/doomdream)